 JS: You have arrived at this point in your artistic career having had experiences of things outside your current (artistic) practice; as a designer, academic etc. can you say something about the impact of those past experiences on your current practice?

-AF: Well, it is interesting to have studied Fine Art up to Masters level and them embarked and completed a Professional Doctorate in Fine Art in that over the last five years, I have felt able to allow methodology of material combined with process to be the research.
-I find it fascinating that I can align the forms in physical and cultural geography, whcih are recognised to reveal knowledge with the way that I, myself as an artist can think through the materials themselves and that this also has a kind of equivalence in terms of research and new knowledge.
+AF: Well, it is interesting to have studied Fine Art up to master’s level and they embarked and completed a Professional Doctorate in Fine Art in that over the last five years, I have felt able to allow methodology of material combined with process to be the research.
+I find it fascinating that I can align the forms in physical and cultural geography, which are recognised to reveal knowledge with the way that I, myself as an artist can think through the materials themselves and that this also has a kind of equivalence in terms of research and new knowledge.

 Anna Fairchild, Jelly Ear, detail, 2020, cassini plaster, cement powder, paint fragments, aluminium.